dlstreamer/dlstreamer/docs/source/dev_guide/gpu_device_selection.md

 ### Automatic selection

-For running both video decode and inference on GPU, select the GPU device by setting the environment variable for VAAPI decode element, and setting `device=GPU` for all inference elements.
-It will enable inference elements to query VAAPI context from VAAPI decode element and automatically run inference and pre-processing on the same GPU device as video decode (GPU device affinity).
+For running both video decoding and inference on GPU, select the GPU device by setting the environment variable for the VAAPI decode element, and setting `device=GPU` for all inference elements.
+This will enable inference elements to query the VAAPI context from the VAAPI decode element and automatically run inference and pre-processing on the same GPU device as video decoding (GPU device affinity).
 For example, to select the second GPU device for decoding and inference:

 ```bash